CasperLabs/stests/docs/commands.md

 ## Cache Querying

+#### `stests-cache-view-bonding-key --net X --node Y`

+Displays a node's bonding asymmetric ECC key pair.

-#### `stests-cache-view-contracts --net XXX`
+#### `stests-cache-view-contracts --net X`

-Displays information related to all smart contracts registered with stests & stored on-chain.
+Displays information related to test smart contracts registered with stests & stored on-chain.

+#### `stests-cache-view-faucet-key --net X`

+Displays a network's faucet account ECC key pair.

 #### `stests-cache-view-networks`

 Displays information related to the set of networks registered with stests.

-#### `stests-cache-view-network-faucet-key --net XXX`

-Displays a network's faucet account ECC key pair.

 #### `stests-cache-view-nodes`

 Displays set of nodes registered with stests for a particular network.

-#### `stests-cache-view-node-bonding-key`

-Displays a node's bonding ECC key pair.

-#### `stests-cache-view-run`
+#### `stests-cache-view-run --net X --type Y --run Z`

 Displays summary information related to a workload generator run.
 The information is broken down into the various phases/steps that a generator may pass through in it's lifetime.

-#### `stests-cache-view-run-deploys`
+#### `stests-cache-view-run-deploys --net X --type Y --run Z`

 Displays information about each deploy dispatched during the course of a workload generator run.

-#### `stests-cache-view-runs`
+#### `stests-cache-view-runs --net X --type Y --run Z`

 Displays summary information regarding workload generator runs.
 Such information includes number of dispatched deploys plus execution stats & status.

 ## Cache Updating

-#### `stests-set-contracts`

-Registers various smart contracts used by workload generators.
-Contracts are installed on-chain.
+#### `stests-set-bonding-key --net X --node Y --path Z`

+Registers a node's bonding key for use in Proof-of-Stake related scenarios.

+#### `stests-cache-set-faucet-key --net X --path Y`

+Registers a network's faucet key.

-#### `stests-cache-set-network`
+#### `stests-cache-set-network --net X`

 Registers a network for testing.

-#### `stests-cache-set-faucet-key`

-Registers a network's faucet key.

-#### `stests-cache-set-network-status`
+#### `stests-cache-set-network-status --net X --status Y`

 Updates the operational status of a registered network.

-#### `stests-set-node`
+#### `stests-set-node --net X --node Y --address Z --type ZZ`

 Registers a network node.
 When registering the node's mode must be specified as this will affect how stests will interact with the node.

-#### `stests-set-node-bonding-key`

-Registers a node's bonding key for use in Proof-of-Stake related scenarios.

-#### `stests-set-node-status`
+#### `stests-set-node-status --net X --node Y --staus Z`

 Updates the operational status of a registered node.

 ## Launching Workload Generators

-The stests application can be used to dispatch various workloads to a target network.
-Such workloads may test scenarios pertaining to accounts, smart-contracts, and/or network infrastructure.
-Workloads are executed from the command line:
+The stests library can be used to dispatch various **workloads** to target networks.
+Workloads test scenarios pertaining to accounts, smart-contracts, and/or network infrastructure.

+Workload generators are executed from the command line:

-- `stests-wg-XXX YYY`
+- `stests-wg-X Y`

-- XXX = generator ID
+- X = generator ID
-- YYY = network-ID
+- Y = network-ID

-For each workload generator a set of default parameters may be defined:
+For **some** workload generators the following set of **default** parameters are defineable:

 - `--deploys-per-second`
 	- Max. number of deploys to dispatch per second.